rmzetti/hover-exec/READMORE.md

 If there is a need to add a new scripting language, say `newlang`, this can be done using the settings configuration for *hover-exec*, and following the obvious patterns.

 It can also be done using `vm` or `eval` since the *vscode* configuration settings can be accessed with the scripts.

-First write a fenced code block labelled newlang with the appropriate command - if this is done correctly the code block should execute in the new script
+First write a fenced code block labelled newlang.
+Then hover over 'newlang' and select config, Then enter the appropriate script startup command (include "%f.ext" as the commandfile to execute.)
+If the startup command is correct (eg. would work in a terminal window with an actual command file) the code block should execute in the new script

 ```newlang
 -- a newlang comment line